Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

-In recent years, this feature has found its way into more and more traditional OOP and imperative languages: Rust, Swift, Kotlin -- heck, even Java 15 -- all have a form of these "algebraic data types", and so the comments of this blog post will apply to any of those languages, as well as to more traditional functional langauges supporting algebraic data types such as Haskell, ML, OCaml, F#, and Scala.
+In recent years, this feature has found its way into more and more traditional OOP and imperative languages: Rust, Swift, Kotlin -- heck, even Java 15 -- all have a form of these "algebraic data types", and so the comments of this blog post will apply to any of those languages, as well as to more traditional functional languages supporting algebraic data types such as Haskell, ML, OCaml, F#, and Scala.

 In this post I'll argue that in both cases these algebraic data types have the potential to be overused, and give an example of an anti-pattern that can arise with an over-eager use of sum types that I've decided to call "The product of sums trap".
 I've definitely fallen into this trap myself, so I wanted to share some advice on when using sum types might be a mistake.
 But first, I'd like to cover a bit of background into the mathematics of algebraic data types.
  If you already are familiar with algebraic data types and their mathematical underpinning, or if you'd simply prefer to get into the meat of the post